Arseni1919/dcop_simulator_4/README.md

 2. Generate a factor graph according to the current assignment where each sensor is a variable-node and each target is a function-node.
-Variable-node i is connected by an edge to a function-node if and only if the distance between them is less than or equal to the sum of MRi + SRi, i.e., the sensor can cover the target after a single move.
+Variable-node i is connected by an edge to a function-node if and only if the distance between them is less than or equal to the sum of $MR_i + SR_i$, i.e., the sensor can cover the target after a single move.

 3. The agents execute the Max-sum algorithm for a predefined number of iterations.